Kitasan Black

-Kitasan Black (キタサンブラック) is a Japanese Thoroughbred racehorse and prospective sire.
+Kitasan Black (キタサンブラック) is a Japanese Thoroughbred racehorse and sire.
 In a three-year track career he won twelve of his twenty races including seven Grade 1 events, won four JRA Awards and set the record for prize money won in Japan.
 He was a stayer who has produced most of his best performances over distances of 2400 metres or further.
 Unraced as a juvenile in 2014 he proved himself one of the best colts of his generation in Japan in the following year with wins in the Spring Stakes, St Lite Kinen and Kikuka Sho as well as third-place finishes in the Satsuki Sho and the Arima Kinen.
 He continued his good form in the first half of 2016 with a win in the spring edition of the Tenno Sho and a close third in the Takarazuka Kinen.
 He returned to the track in autumn to win the Kyoto Daishoten and the Japan Cup.
 His performances in 2016 saw him being voted Japanese Horse of the Year.
 In the following year he added four more G1 wins and was again named Horse of the Year.

 Background

 Kitasan Black is a bay horse with a narrow white blaze bred in Japan by the Hokkaido-based Yanagawa Bokujo.
 During his track career he has been owned by Ōno Shōji, a company owned by the popular singer Saburo Kitajima.
 He has been trained for all of his races by Hisashi Shimizu.
 Kitasan Black is a large Thoroughbred who has weighed up to 540 kg in his racing career.

 Kitasan Black is from the third crop of foals sired by Black Tide, who was a full-brother to Deep Impact.
 Black Tide was a high-class performer in his own right, winning the Spring Stakes in 2004 before his career was severely disrupted by an injury sustained in the Satsuki Sho.
-His dam Sugar Heart was an unraced daughter of the Japanese Champion Sprinter Sakura Bakushin O. Her dam Otome Gokoro was a half-sister to Cee's Tizzy, the sire of Tiznow.
+His dam Sugar Heart was an unraced daughter of the Japanese Champion Sprinter Sakura Bakushin O. Her dam Otome Gokoro was a half-sister to Cee's Tizzy, the sire of Tiznow, who became in 2001 the only horse to win the Breeders' Cup Classic twice.